DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/other-training-you-can-get.md

 ---
-title: Other training you can get
+title: Other training and experience you can get
 ---

 ##Get School Experience